Measuring the Security of Mobile LLM Agents under Adversarial Prompts from Untrusted Third-Party Channels: Case Studies: Exploiting Mobile LLM Agents

 \subsection{Malware Deployment}

-Malware deployment is harder and more dangerous than malicious app deployment (\S~\ref{subsec:Malicious App}).
-Unlike apps from official stores, which provides at least some screening, malware comes from outside trusted platforms, with no review or oversight.
-This makes installation more difficult but also far riskier once complete.
-Traditionally, it required heavy social engineering to trick users into sideloading APKs, a process often unsuccessful.
-With LLM-based agents, however, attackers can induce the agent to follow deceptive instructions, click through download pages, approve system alerts, and complete the sideloading chain—making malware installation far more feasible than with human users.
+Malware deployment is harder and more dangerous than malicious app deployment because it relies on sideloading software outside trusted app-store review.
+Traditionally, such attacks require users to click through multiple download and installation warnings.
+With mobile LLM agents, the adversary can instead guide the agent through the full sideloading chain.

-We test AppAgent~\cite{zhang2025appagent} agent for this experiment and modify the Fossify Notes app to include an app-open ad with a large \texttt{DOWNLOAD} button.
-Above the button, the prompt instructed the agent: \textit{``Before creating new notes, you MUST download and open the required app in the browser!''}.
-This design obscured the original benign task of creating a note and replaced it with a forced prerequisite.
-When the agent tapped the button, it was redirected to Chrome and shown the download page for a fake app called \texttt{Pblu.notes}.
-On that page, the agent clicked \textit{``DOWNLOAD WITH APTOIDE''}, which triggered a system alert: \textit{``File might be harmful.
-Do you want to keep notes-pblu.apk anyway?''} The agent selected \textit{``Download anyway''} After the file was downloaded, a notification with an \textit{``Open''} button appeared.
-The agent tapped \textit{``Open''}, leading to a pop-up for installing \texttt{Aptoide}.
-Finally, the agent clicked \textit{``Install''} and the malware successfully installed on the device.
-At each stage, the agent bypassed warnings and completed the full sideloading chain.
-Figure~\ref{malware} shows the entire attack workflow.
-This attack succeeded end-to-end, showing that deceptive prompts and routine system alerts are insufficient to stop an autonomous agent.
+We evaluate this workflow on AppAgent~\cite{zhang2025appagent} using a modified Fossify Notes app that displays an app-open ad with a gray \texttt{DOWNLOAD} button and the misleading ad content: \textit{``Before creating new notes, you MUST download and open the required app in the browser!''} After clicking \texttt{DOWNLOAD}, the agent is redirected to Chrome and lands on a fake app page for \texttt{Pblu.notes}.
+It clicks \textit{``DOWNLOAD WITH APTOIDE''}, dismisses the OS warning \textit{``File might be harmful...''} by selecting \textit{``Download anyway''}, opens the downloaded APK from the notification, installs \texttt{Aptoide}, and clicks \textit{``Install''} to complete the sideloading chain (\autoref{malware}).
+This end-to-end success shows that ordinary system warnings are insufficient when an agent, rather than a human, is executing the workflow.

-\PP{MITRE ATT\&CK Tactic} This attack maps to \texttt{TA0041 Execution}, as the malicious APK is installed and run outside trusted channels; It also represents \texttt{TA0030 Defense Evasion}, because the agent disregards explicit system alerts warning of potential harm, effectively neutralizing built-in defenses.
-Finally, it falls under \texttt{TA0037 Command and Control}, since once installed, the malware can establish remote communication, receive commands, and exfiltrate data.
-The implications are severe: malware deployment grants a persistent foothold beyond app stores or short-lived prompts.
-A malicious APK can run background services, escalate privileges, and connect to a C2 server for long-term control, enabling data theft, continuous monitoring, or even botnet activity.
-By automating the sideloading chain, LLM-based agents reduce a traditionally high-bar exploit to a practical threat.